filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 `ProveCommitAggregate` introduced by [FIP-0013](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0013.md) supports a miner to prove-commit a number of sectors at ones.

-In lotus v1.10.0 and up, if `AggregateCommits` is set to false, prove-commitments will be sent to the chain via `ProveCommitSector` messages once they are ready.
+In Lotus v1.10.0 and up, if `AggregateCommits` is set to false, prove-commitments will be sent to the chain via `ProveCommitSector` messages once they are ready.
 If `AggregateCommits` is set to true, lotus will aggregate and batch pre-commitments until any of `MaxCommitBatch`, `CommitBatchWait` or `CommitBatchSlack` is hit:
 - `MaxCommitBatch` is the maximum amount of sectors' prove-commitments to batch in one `ProveCommitAggregate` message.
-According to FIP-0013, this values is up to 819.
+According to FIP-0013, this value is up to 819.
 - `CommitBatchWait` is how long to wait before submitting the current batch **after** crossing `MinCommitBatch`.
-Note: a prove-commitment must be submitted **within 30 days** after the pre-commit has landed on chain, it is recommended to set this value lower than 30 days to prevent collateral loss.
+Note: a prove-commitment must be submitted **within 30 days** after the pre-commit has landed on-chain.
+It is recommended to set this value lower than 30 days to prevent collateral loss.
 - `CommitBatchSlack` is the time buffer to forcefully submit the current batch before any of the sector's pre-commitment or a deal will expire.
 For example, if this value is set to 1 hour, which is 120 epochs, then a `ProveCommitAggregate` message will be submitted for the existing batch 120 epochs before the earliest epoch among precommits' expirations and deals' start epochs in this batch. **We recommend you to set a longer slack to prevent message failures due to deal expirations or loss of collateral**

 `MinCommitBatch` is the minimum amount of sectors' prove-commitment to be batched in one `ProveCommitAggregate` message.
-According to FIP-0013, this values cannot be less than 4, which is the cross over point where prove commit aggregation wins out on single prove commit gas costs.
-If any of any of `MaxCommitBatch`, `CommitBatchWait` or `CommitBatchSlack` is hit be the amount of prove-commit is the batching queue is less than `MinCommitBatch`, then prove-commitments in this batch will be proceeded individually via `ProveCommitSector`.
+According to FIP-0013, this value cannot be less than 4, which is the cross-over point where prove-commit aggregation wins out on single prove-commit gas costs.
+If any of `MaxCommitBatch`, `CommitBatchWait` or `CommitBatchSlack` is hit by the amount of prove-commit is the batching queue is less than `MinCommitBatch`, then prove-commitments in this batch will be proceeded individually via `ProveCommitSector`.

-> Note: Aggregated proofs will incur a discounted Gas Charge, so overall it will be less gas usage than the same number of proofs on chain, but a minimum fee will apply.
+> Note: Aggregated proofs will incur a discounted Gas Charge, so overall, it will be less gas usage than the same number of proofs on-chain, but a minimum fee will apply.
 It is _cheaper per proof_ to aggregate more proofs into a single aggregate message, meaning aggregating 1000 proofs is more beneficial than aggregating 10 sectors.
 So if a miner wants to onboard more storage, it is recommended to aggregate more proofs into a single message.

 To check the list of the sectors prove-commitments that are in the batching queue, run: